casallas/homebrew-vr/README.md

 Homebrew-VR
 ==============
 These are Virtual Reality formulae for Homebrew.
-They include vr-juggler, vr-jugglua, and an older version of osg (osg28, needed for vr-jugglua).
+They include vr-juggler, vr-jugglua, a patched version of gmtl, and an older version of osg (osg28, needed for vr-jugglua).

 How do I install these formulae?